-The Metz dining facilities will be open, but occupancy will be reduced to less than half its normal capacity.
+The Metz dining facilities will be open, but occupancy will be reduced to less than half its normal capacity or to whatever level is authorized by health officials.
 There will be a pre-order option for quick "grab and go" service in the dining hall and other established dining locations.
 Additional outdoor seating will also be created.
 We will evaluate and adjust our dining plans as health guidance changes or if usage patterns dictate.

 - Athletics, Fitness, and Recreation

 We are working closely with our MAC partners, public health officials, and the NCAA to determine how and when it will be safe for varsity sport student-athletes, coaches, and staff to return to practice and competition.
 Intramurals have been suspended for the spring semester.
 Our fitness center and aerobics room will be open to students only and will operated with socially distanced equipment.

 - Use of Facilities by Groups External to Misericordia University

 All face-to-face conferences, seminars, and other events have been cancelled for the spring 2021 semester.
 Unannounced visitors are permitted to walk the campus grounds, wearing a mask and practicing social distancing, but they will not be permitted inside buildings.
 Announced visitors (e.g., through admissions or athletics) will follow all campus protocols including the daily health check prior to coming to campus.

 Review and adjust attendance requirements, absentee policies, and non-essential travel for students, individuals at high risk of COVID-19, and personnel.